MoroGasper/yii2-asset-collection/README.md

 ```
 	public $depends = [
 		// ...
-		'p2made\assets\pub\AssetNameAsset',
+		'p2made\assets\AssetNameAsset',
 		// ...
 	];
 ```

-There are 2 versions of most AssetBundles, the default one publishes the assets to your `web\assets` folder, & the other pulls the assets from a CDN (most commonly cdnjs.com). p2y2sweetAlertAsset contains 2 versions of the asset bundle,

-To use the CDNs simply use `cdn\AssetNameAsset` *instead of* `pub\AssetNameAsset`.

-For usage of the resources see their web pages.
+For usage of the asset resources see their web pages.